 You can now download the iOS 14 update onto your compatible iPhone, letting you get access to all the new features and tricks you couldn't previously use on your smartphone.
 In fact, the software is now up to iOS 14.2 - but iOS 14 is the latest big update.

-Usually Apple rolls out its new operating system updates when new iPhones are released, however we haven't seen the iPhone 12 yet.
-Still, you don't need the latest tech to use iOS 14 - even five-year-old iPhones can run it.
+And while the iPhone 12 range has now landed, you don't need the latest tech to use iOS 14 - even five-year-old iPhones can run it.
 See a full compatibility list below.

 New iOS 14 features include widgets on the home screen which break up that stagnant tiled-grid-of-apps look, long-awaited picture-in-picture so you can watch videos in the screen corner while doing other tasks, and digital keys to unlock your car with your iPhone.

-We have the iOS 14 details below as well as the compatibility list of which phones can update to the new software (hint: everything including and after the iPhone 6S).
+We have the full iOS 14 and iOS 14.2 details below as well as the compatibility list of which phones can update to the new software (hint: everything including and after the iPhone 6S).

 Cut to the chase

 - What is iOS 14?
 Apple's latest big iPhone update